Fair Community Detection and Structure Learning in Heterogeneous Graphical Models: The Fair Community Detection and Graphical Models

 \subsubsection{Large Sample Properties of FBN}

-In this section, we present the model selection consistency property for the separate regularized logistic regression.
-The spirit of the proof is similar to \cite{ravikumar2010high}, but since their model does not include membership matrix $\m{Q}$ and fairness constraints that are significant differences.
+In this section, we present the model selection consistency property for the Ising model.
+The spirit of the proof is similar to \cite{ravikumar2010high}, but their model does not include the membership matrix $\m{Q}$ nor fairness constraints.